iterative/dvc.org/content/docs/command-reference/queue/kill.md

 This command does not stop the queue worker process.
 After the specified task has been killed, the worker process will consume and execute the next experiment task in the queue.

+To kill all running experiment tasks and also stop queue processing, you can use `dvc queue stop --kill`.

+> ⚠️ Note that killed experiment tasks will be considered failed runs and will
+> not be re-added to the queue for future execution.

 ## Options